EllaBrands/stanDev/Contributing-New-Functions-to-Stan.md

 Exception thrown at line 169: integrate_ode_bdf: initial state is inf, but must be finite!
 ```

-There exist a bunch of check functions.
+There are many check functions.
 Here is a (far from complete) list:

 |       |
 | --------- |